microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/cli.md

 At least one of `--output-image-format` and `--output-split-partitions-format` is required.

+When the output image format is set to iso, the generated image is a LiveOS iso image.
+For more details on this format, see: [Mariner Image Customizer ISO Support](./iso.md).

 ## --output-split-partitions-format=FORMAT

 Format of partition files.
 If specified, disk partitions will be extracted as separate files.